MSBaigO/PenChecks-ATM-Coding-Exercise/README.md

 ﻿# PenChecks ATM Solution

-This solution contains an ATM API, a web client, and a dedicated test project.
+This solution contains an ATM API, a web client app, and an API testing project.

 ---